oxinabox/DataDepsGenerators.jl/paper.md

 This message should include provenance information on the dataset, so that downstream users know its original source and details on its processing.

-DataDepsGenerators.jl attempt to use the metadata available for a dataset to capture and record:
+DataDepsGenerators.jl attempts to use the metadata available for a dataset to capture and record:
  - The dataset name.
  - A URL for a website about the dataset.
  - The names of the authors and maintainers